Mr1Skeletoner/printColored/README.md

 13/06: removed legacyprintColored and replaced it with generator (legacy function was broken btw)

-added new functions (printRGB, printRGBV, generator) guide for generators later
+added new functions (printRGB, printRGBV, generator)

 14/06: added customgenerator for rgb uses